pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Volume VII is successful when:

-âœ… You've completed the 30-day quick start with all systems operational âœ… You've achieved the 90-day transformation with sustainable operations âœ… You've executed Year 1 with consistent growth and profitability âœ… You have comprehensive SOPs for all critical processes âœ… You have quality management systems ensuring consistent excellence âœ… You have performance management systems driving continuous improvement
+✅ You've completed the 30-day quick start with all systems operational ✅ You've achieved the 90-day transformation with sustainable operations ✅ You've executed Year 1 with consistent growth and profitability ✅ You have comprehensive SOPs for all critical processes ✅ You have quality management systems ensuring consistent excellence ✅ You have performance management systems driving continuous improvement

 ## Next Steps